RookeriesDevelopment/rook-flutter-sdks-docs/rook-health-connect/README.md

 <uses-permission android:name="android.permission.health.READ_POWER" />
 ```

+Finally,

+### Privacy policy

+Health Connect requires a privacy policy where you inform your users how you will handle and use their data.

-Finally, inside your MainActivity declaration add an intent filter for the Health Connect
+To comply with this you'll need an intent filter, inside your MainActivity declaration add an intent filter for the
-permissions action:
+Health Connect permissions action:

 ```xml